 1. Shop online first

 Next time you're tempted to hop in your car and head to the nearest strip mall, check the store's website first.
-Why?
-Because you can nearly always find some kind of discount code or coupon.
+You can nearly always find some kind of discount code or coupon.

 2. Use a cash-back shopping portal

-Sites like Ebates, ibotta and TopCashback will give you a rebate (money back!) every time you've passed through their site first, on your way to spending at your favorite e-tailer.
+Companies including Rakuten (formerly called Ebates), Ibotta and TopCashback will give you a rebate (money back!) every time you pass through their site or app on your way to spending money at your favorite e-tailer.

 3. Get a credit card with price protection

-Even if you bought an item at what you thought was a rock-bottom price, it pays to have price protection, like Citi's Price Rewind.
+Even if you bought an item at what you thought was a rock-bottom price, it pays to have credit card price protection.
+If the price drops further, your card will credit you for the difference.

 For example, let’s say you bought a sweater online that was marked down to $49.99 from $69.99.
 You purchased it through a cash-back portal that offered you a 3% rebate, so you know you’ll be getting back $1.50 (3% of $49.99).